kpfleming/jinjanator/README.md

 * Jinja2 templating
 * INI, YAML, JSON data sources supported
 * Environment variables can be used with or without data files
-* Plugins can provide additional formats, filters, tests, and global functions (see [jinjanator-plugins](https://github.com/kpfleming/jinjanator-plugins) for details)
+* Plugins can provide additional formats, filters, tests, extensions and global functions (see [jinjanator-plugins](https://github.com/kpfleming/jinjanator-plugins) for details)